Secret law

-Secret law refers to legal authorities that require compliance that are classified or otherwise withheld from the public.
+Secret law refers to legal authorities that require compliance and are classified or otherwise withheld from the public.

 Secret law in the United States

+Since the 1970s, National Defense Authorization Acts (NDAAs), intelligence authorization acts (IAAs), and Department of Defense appropriations acts (DODAAs) have usually included secret law in the form of classified addenda.

-Since about 2015 the branches of the United States federal government have accused one another of creating secret law.
+Since about 2015, the branches of the United States federal government have accused one another of creating secret law.
 Journalists, scholars, and anti-secrecy activists have also made similar allegations.
 Scholarly analysis has shown that secret law is present in all three branches.
-One scholar, Professor Dakota Rudesill, recommends that the country affirmatively decide whether to tolerate secret law, and proposes principles for governing it, including: public law's supremacy over secret law; no secret criminal law; public notification of creation of secret law; presumptive sunset and publication dates; and availability of all secret law to Congress.
+The legal scholar Dakota Rudesill recommends that the country resolve whether it will tolerate secret law, believing it to conflict with constitutional norms, and proposes principles for governing it, including public law's supremacy over secret law, public notice of the creation of any secret law, presumptive sunset and announcement dates, and the availability of all records of secret law to Congress.
+He further proposes a prohibition of secret criminal law or even of any secret law at all (an "Anti-Kafka principle"): "The core abolitionist argument is that secret law does not live up to our constitutional values of the rule of law, political self-government by the people, and their personal self-government."

+In Rudesill's view, secret law attempts to free the executive branch from constitutional constraints on its power; yet, when the executive branch or a court acting in secret decides that the government need not follow the law, then the rule of law itself and the principle of separation of powers demand that that fact be made public.
+Another scholar, Orin Kerr, advocates a "Rule of Lenity" under which "ambiguity in the powers granted to the executive branch in the sections of the United States Code on national security surveillance should trigger a narrow judicial interpretation in favor of the individual and against the State."

 The Brennan Center for Justice includes in the category of secret law in the United States classified opinions of the Executive Office of Legal Counsel, described as "authoritative legal interpretations that have the same legal force as the statutes they interpreted"; legal opinions of the Foreign Intelligence Surveillance Court, which approves mass surveillance programs; and more than 800 secret agreements with foreign nations between 2004 and 2014.

-The term has been used in reference to some counterterrorist measures taken by the Bush administration following the September 11, 2001 terrorist attacks.
-The Patriot Act has been referred to as having secret interpretations.
+The term has been used in reference to some counterterrorist measures taken by the Bush administration following the September 11, 2001, terrorist attacks.
+The Patriot Act has been said to have secret interpretations.